HewlettPackard/shs-governance-model/SECURITY.md

 In the body of your request please specify how you qualify for membership and fulfill each criterion listed in the Membership Criteria section above.

 ## Confidentiality, integrity and availability
 We consider vulnerabilities leading to the compromise of data confidentiality, elevation of privilege, or integrity to be our highest priority concerns.
 Availability, in particular in areas relating to DoS and resource exhaustion, is also a serious security concern.
 The [insert project name here] Security Team takes all vulnerabilities, potential vulnerabilities, and suspected vulnerabilities seriously and will investigate them in an urgent and expeditious manner.
+Due to the sensitive and/or confidential nature of the issue, discussions concerning work related to security vulnerabilities must NOT be occur on public or insecure channels of any kind.
+A security team member will establish secure channels with involved parties.

 Note that we do not currently consider the default settings for [insert project name here] to be secure-by-default.
 It is necessary for operators to explicitly configure settings, role based access control, and other resource related features in [insert project name here] to provide a hardened [insert project name here] environment.
 We will not act on any security disclosure that relates to a lack of safe defaults.
 Over time, we will work towards improved safe-by-default configuration, taking into account backwards compatibility.